svban/NumbSub.nvim/README.md

 - [**W**] - Width - specify a number with W<width> or use only W for autowidth - takes negative sign into account
 - [**c**] - confirm on each match
 ### Modes
-- **ms** - sequence - just replace the pattern with the list of numbers generated
+- **ms** : sequence - just replace the pattern with the list of numbers generated
-- **mr** - reverse sequence - start replacing pattern from the bottom of the list generated and then take n in to account
+- **mr** : reverse sequence - start replacing pattern from the bottom of the list generated and then take n in to account
-- **mR** - Reverse sequence - first take n into account, start replacing pattern from the bottom of the list generated
+- **mR** : Reverse sequence - first take n into account, start replacing pattern from the bottom of the list generated
-- **mp** - progressive - add list of numbers generated to the pattern
+- **mp** : progressive - add list of numbers generated to the pattern
-- **ma** - add - add step to the pattern
+- **ma** : add - add step to the pattern, only **S** and **p** is mandatory when using this mode

 ## Examples